 After the closure the site was demolished in 2001 and there were attempts by the Big Yellow Self Storage Company to build a warehouse on the site.
 There was long running opposition to proposals which were finally defeated at Lewisham’s Planning Committee in 2006.
 In the end Big Yellow built on a site at the Land of Leather/Cliftons Roundabout a mile further along the road.

 The site was eventually purchased by developers who developed the site on behalf of a housing association with work finished in late 2013.
-The duck egg blue glazed balcony panels will probably make it quite easy to date for future architectural historians.
+It is one of the more attractive recent housing developments in the area, although the duck egg blue glazed balcony panels on will probably make it quite easy to date for future architectural historians.

 - Josephine Birchenough (1981) Some Farms and Fields in Lee p4